 Mr. Thomas stated this change will be only for the portion of Hooker Road Extension located south of Greenville Boulevard between the Hilton Hotel and the Convention Center.
 The Hilton Hotel and the Convention Center are the only uses affected by the proposed change, and both properties are currently addressed off Greenville Boulevard.
 Representatives from the Hilton Hotel, the Convention and Visitors Bureau, and Convention Center Management are in support of the name change.
 The proposed change is necessary as part of the strategic plan to elevate the Convention Center profile by creating a more identifiable entryway into the Convention Center Campus.
 Mr. Thomas gave the criteria by which a street name change may be considered.
 The proposed name change will be forwarded to City Council for final approval due to the name length exceeding 14 characters.
-There will be some costs associated with putting additional signage for the street name change.
-Staff recommends the Commission conduct a public hearing on the proposed street name change and forward a recommendation to the City Council for final action.
+There will be some costs associated with putting additional signage for the street name change and forward a recommendation to the City Council for final action.